acord03/Bad-Bank/README.md

-You can find the aws deployment at
+You can find the heroku deployment at

 https://avery-corderobadbank.herokuapp.com/